estatio/estatio/README.md

 * Using [asciidoctor-fopub](https://github.com/asciidoctor/asciidoctor-fopub) the XML can be converted to PDF; however there are currently some issues with images being scaled correctly.

+## Release process

+To release the open source version, use:

+    sh release.sh -j EST-1234 -r 1.7.0 -s 1.8.0-SNAPSHOT

+where:

+* -j is the JIRA number
+* -r is the release version
+* -s is the next snapshot version

 ## Thanks

 Thanks to